NishBP/Flame-Website/README.md

 ## 🛠 Features

-- **Company Overview:** Learn more about our values, mission, and vision.
+- **Company Overview:** Learn more about our values, mission, and why why you should work with us.
 - **Services:** Explore our range of sales strategy services offered across multiple industries.
 - **Team:** Get to know the experts behind FLAME Sales Strategists.
-- **Contact Us:** Multiple ways to reach out, including email, phone, and a contact form.
+- **Contact Us:** Multiple ways to reach out, including email, phone, and booking system.
-- **Responsive Design:** Enjoy a clean, user-friendly interface on any device.

----

-## 📦 Project Structure

-├── public/
-│ └── index.html # Main HTML entry
-├── src/
-│ ├── assets/ # Images, videos, and graphics
-│ ├── components/ # Vue.js components
-│ └── ... # Source files & logic
-├── package.json
-├── .gitignore
-├── README.md

 ---